 It can be a daunting experience staying in a hotel with your dog for the first time.
 I remember our very first hotel stay with Schnitzel, back in Sydney.
-I worried he might have an accident (despite Schnitzel having been toilet trained for years), as well as what the staff and other guests would think.
+I worried he might have an accident, as well as what the staff and other guests would think.

 Luckily, we’ve since stayed in dozens of hotels, and had no unpleasant experiences along the way.
-Just a few close calls like one hotel that no longer accepted pets and a bit of barking at some noisy locations, although never enough to generate any complaints.
+Just a few close calls like one hotel that no longer accepted pets.
+Plus a bit of barking at some noisy locations, although never enough to generate any complaints.

 To help you negotiate staying in a pet-friendly hotel with your dog, here are my tips and recommendations, from booking the hotel to avoiding barking complaints.